 The soldiers identified and/or profiled are:

 Officers, NCOs and Other Ranks who retired or discharged from the Army and settled in Western Australia.
-In some instances they may have returned to Britain or moved to other countries or States within Australia subsequent to their WA discharge.
+In some instances they may have returned to Britain or moved to other countries or States within Australia after their WA discharge.

 Soldiers of all ranks who died and were buried in Western Australia while serving in the regiments above.